6zHAOyi/6zHAOyi.github.io/content/authors/admin/_index.md

     url: https://umd.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Primary research interest is ML.
+# bio: Primary research interest is ML.
+bio:

 # Interests to show in About widget
 interests:
+  - Large Language Model
   - Vision Language Model
-  - Machine Learning
   - Trustworthy Machine Learning

 # Education to show in About widget